blisc/CSC411-Assignment3/README.md

 <br>
 If so, follow the instructions to install the dependencies.

-It also uses the VGG16 pretrained model form https://github.com/fchollet/deep-learning-models I also made some changes to VGG16.py for testing but it can be safely ignored.
+It also uses the VGG16 pretrained model from https://github.com/fchollet/deep-learning-models.
+I also made some changes to VGG16.py for testing but it can be safely ignored.

 ## How to run